deepslam/typescript-algorithms/README.md

-# Collection of typescript algorithms
+# Collection of JavaScript algorithms and techniques

 * Count bits in a number